Skip to main content

 Personal-lines help for Florida mobile and manufactured homes

-Jenna Greene, Personal Lines Manager and Florida 4-40 license W055787, helps buyers and owners sort tie-down questions, older-home underwriting, roof condition, flood gaps, park or lender deadlines, and which mobile-home markets are actually worth quoting.
+Jenna Greene, Personal Lines Manager and Florida 4-40 license W055787, helps buyers and owners sort tie-down questions, eligibility, roof condition, flood gaps, park or lender deadlines, and which mobile-home markets are actually worth quoting.
 “The cleanest mobile-home quote starts when the title, roof, flood, and anchoring questions are answered before underwriting has to chase them.”

 Open the mobile-home quote checklist